Overview

 Women giving birth in WV also had a perinatal mental health condition identified

 In response to high rates of severe maternal morbidity (SMM) due to hemorrhage, in 2018, the West Virginia Perinatal Partnership began implementation of the AIM Obstetric Hemorrhage patient safety bundle in 22 of the 23 birthing facilities in the state.
-Between January 2018 and June 2020, the percentage of participating facilities who reported having a hemorrhage cart increased from 76% to 95%.
+Since initiation of the hemorrhage bundle, Severe Maternal Morbidity for patients experiencing Obstetric Hemorrhage has decreased 42%, down to 4.7% in 2025.

 For more information about West Virginia’s work on obstetric Hemorrhage, contact Melanie Riley at rileym@marshall.edu